jedisct1/swift-sodium/README.md

 let bobToAliceKeyEquality = sodium.utils.equals(sessionKeyPairForAlice.rx, sessionKeyPairForBob.tx) // true
 ```

-This operation computes a shared secret key using a secret key and a peer's public key, this process is also known as "elliptic curve Diffie-Hellman".

 ## Public-key signatures

 Signatures allow multiple parties to verify the authenticity of a public message, using the public key of the author's message.

 This can be especially useful to sign software updates.

-This signature process uses EdDSA over the twisted Edwards ellliptic curve `Ed25519`

 ### Detached signatures